In the fall of 2010, it was becoming increasingly clear that the impossible was going to become possible.

 This 2010 race would also be very special for one man who could not afford to race it back in the 50’s but went on to become the most well-known, off-road motorcycle racer in history, Malcolm Smith.
 Malcolm would finally get to race the Catalina Grand Prix but it would be one of his final competitive races…ever.

 The film captures the beginning and early races that created the legend of the Catalina Grand Prix with the men who were actually there.
 Interviews with men like Del Kuhn who laid the track out in 1951, and original race winners like Dave Ekins, Preston Petty, CH Wheat and Walt Axthelm.
 Then, the cancellation of the event due to violence, arrogance and more that came with eight years of success and the growing “infamy” of motorcycling’s reputation in the late 1950’s.

 The story leaps forward 52 years to 2010 when Vinnie Mandzak made possible the impossible and pulled together all the elements to make the event happen again…for the last time.
 Over 60 interviews will tell the story of the Catalina Grand Prix then and now and it’s a story all audiences won’t soon forget.
 Including the showdown of two off-road champions in Kurt Caselli and Kendall Norman, who would both meet in Catalina with one thing on their mind…another championship that only one can take home.

-Produced by award-winning motorcycle and motorsports documentary filmmakers, Todd Huffman and Kevin Ward, this film has been nine years in the making and will be on the big screen in 2019.
+Produced by award-winning motorcycle and motorsports documentary filmmakers, Todd Huffman and Kevin Ward, this film has been 10 years in the making and will be on the big screen in 2020.